yashmadan123/FabConRTITutorial/Lab_Files/Getting-Started.md

 ## Objectives

 Understand how to leverage **Microsoft Fabric** for real-time data processing, analytics, and automation.
-By the end of this lab, you will have knowledge on:
+By the end of this lab, you will have knowledge of:

-- **Setting Up a Fabric Workspace and Eventhouse**: Create a **Fabric Workspace** for project collaboration and set up an **Eventhouse** to efficiently store and process event-driven data.
+- **Setting Up a Fabric Workspace and Eventhouse:** Create a **Fabric Workspace** for project collaboration and set up an **Eventhouse** to efficiently store and process event-driven data.
-- **Integrating Data with OneLake and Eventstream**: Enable **OneLake Availability** for seamless data integration and create a **new Eventstream**, defining its topology to manage real-time data ingestion.
+- **Integrating Data with OneLake and Eventstream:** Enable **OneLake Availability** for seamless data integration and create a **new Eventstream**, defining its topology to manage real-time data ingestion.
-- **Simulating and Processing Streaming Data**: Import and run a **Data Generator Notebook** to simulate streaming events, then define the **Eventstream topology** for structured data flow.
+- **Simulating and Processing Streaming Data:** Import and run a **Data Generator Notebook** to simulate streaming events, then define the **Eventstream topology** for structured data flow.
-- **Building a Lakehouse for Data Storage and Processing**: Set up a **Lakehouse**, upload reference data files, and create **Delta tables** for efficient data storage and processing.
+- **Building a Lakehouse for Data Storage and Processing:** Set up a **Lakehouse**, upload reference data files, and create **Delta tables** for efficient data storage and processing.
-- **Querying and Structuring Data with KQL**: Access **Eventhouse data** from the Lakehouse and build a **KQL Database schema** to structure and query real-time data effectively.
+- **Querying and Structuring Data with KQL:** Access **Eventhouse data** from the Lakehouse and build a **KQL Database schema** to structure and query real-time data effectively.
-- **Creating Real-Time Dashboards and Automating Insights**: Develop a **Real-Time Dashboard**, enable **auto-refresh**, and use **Data Activator** to automate actions based on real-time events.
+- **Creating Real-Time Dashboards and Automating Insights:** Develop a **Real-Time Dashboard**, enable **auto-refresh**, and use **Data Activator** to automate actions based on real-time events.

 ## Pre-requisites

 Participants should have:

-- **Basic understanding of Microsoft Fabric**: Familiarity with Fabric’s data processing, storage, and analytics capabilities.
+- **Basic understanding of Microsoft Fabric:** Familiarity with Fabric’s data processing, storage, and analytics capabilities.
-- **Familiarity with real-time data processing concepts**: Understanding of streaming data, event-driven architectures, and analytics workflows.
+- **Familiarity with real-time data processing concepts:** Understanding of streaming data, event-driven architectures, and analytics workflows.

 ## Architecture